chofor-cliford/prompt_sharing/README.md

 - TailwindCSS

 ## <a name="features">❇️ Features</a>

+❇️ **Prompt Search with Pagination**: Effortlessly explore and discover prompts and users with advanced search and smooth pagination.

 ✅ **Discover and Share AI Prompts**: Allow users to discover AI prompts shared by the community and create their own prompts to share with the world.